 To run an electric heater off a car battery, you will need a transformer, an inverter, and the car battery.
 Connect the electric heater to a transformer, then connect the transformer to the inverter, and connect the inverter to the car battery.

-Let’s talk more about the different things that you will need to power your electric heater and how they work together in the succeeding sections.
+Let’s discuss the different things you need to power your electric heater and how they work together in the succeeding sections.
 Learn more about how to supplement your car battery below.

 Read on!